 2) Plan ahead as early as possible.
 You should start researching programs 6 to 9 months before you plan to go abroad.
 Browse all programs options via the Aztecs Abroad database Program Search.
 The Advanced Search allows you to search by more parameters.
 Most programs have a save option to allow you to view programs for later review.

 3) Need help considering your options?
-If you need help navigating the process and are not sure which program may be the best fit, start an Advising application.
+If you need help navigating the process and are not sure which program may be the best fit, start Advising.
 This will familiarize you with the international experiences available and help you narrow your interests so you will be better prepared to meet with a Study Abroad Advisor.
-Advising applications are not tied to a specific program, but aimed at preparing you to making a final program selection.
+The Advising tool is not tied to a specific program application, but aimed at preparing you for the experience and making a final program selection.

-If you will apply to a faculty-led program, you are not required to complete an advising application; however, you are welcome to do so.
+If you will apply to a faculty-led program, you are not required to complete the online advising phase; however, you are welcome to do so.

-4) Attend an online or in-person Study Abroad Information Session: An Advising application provides you with access to view the online study abroad information session.
+4) Attend an online or in-person Study Abroad Information Session: The online Advising phase provides you more information how study abroad works, program types and the application process.
 See our events calendar to attend an in-person information session coordinated by the International Student Center (ISC).
 In-person information sessions are presented by ISC peer advisors with personal study abroad experience and provide a good opportunity to ask questions and network.

 If you will apply to a faculty-led program, you are not required to attend an information session; however, you are welcome to do so.